Mesa College

 with rice cooked in milk,

-when he was near death
+when he was near

 after being haunted by demons,